Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 - The Broncos score 69.3 points per game (282nd in college basketball) and allow 68.5 (131st in college basketball) for a +5 scoring differential overall.

-- The Broncos rank 262nd in college basketball with 90.4 points scored per 100 possessions, and 181st in college basketball defensively with 89.3 points conceded per 100 possessions.

-- Boise State has committed 11.0 turnovers per game (114th in college basketball play) while forcing 11.8 (216th in college basketball).
+- Boise State and its opponents have been mostly even in the turnover battle.
+The Broncos commit 11 per game (114th in college basketball) and force 11.8 (216th in college basketball action).

 Saint Mary's (CA) Performance Insights

-- The Gaels are outscoring opponents by 10.6 points per game, with a +74 scoring differential overall.
-They put up 71.3 points per game (247th in college basketball) and allow 60.7 per contest (17th in college basketball).
+- The Gaels put up 71.3 points per game (247th in college basketball) while allowing 60.7 per outing (17th in college basketball).
+They have a +74 scoring differential and outscore opponents by 10.6 points per game.

-- Saint Mary's (CA) pulls down 40.3 rebounds per game (12th in college basketball) while conceding 26.4 per contest to opponents.
-It outrebounds opponents by 13.9 boards per game.
+- Saint Mary's (CA) wins the rebound battle by 13.9 boards on average.
+It records 40.3 rebounds per game, 12th in college basketball, while its opponents grab 26.4.

-- Saint Mary's (CA) makes 2.6 more threes per contest than the opposition, 7.6 (167th in college basketball) compared to its opponents' 5.0.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.